cookbookgeeks/webkochbuch/README.md

 ### Index-files folder

 Webkochbuch uses Apache Lucene to create index files of its database entries.
 They will be used by Hibernate-Search.
-Create a directory with read and write permissions on it and store the path of in an environment variable called `LUCENE_INDEX_LOCATION`.
+Create a directory with read and write permissions on it and store the path of it in an environment variable called `LUCENE_INDEX_LOCATION`.

 ### Edit server.xml of Apache Tomcat

-Finally, you have to edit two lines of the `server.xml` file of Apache Tomcat, the Webserver webkochbuch will run in.
+Finally, you have to edit two lines of the `server.xml` file of Apache Tomcat, the Webserver webkochbuch will be deployed to.

 At first, put the line